sanity-io/assist/README.md

 Free your team to do more of what they’re great at (and less busy work) with the AI assistant that works with structured content.
 Attach reusable AI instructions to fields and documents to supercharge your editorial workflow.

 You create the instructions; Sanity AI Assist does the rest.
-[Learn more about writing instructions in the Sanity documentation](https://www.sanity.io/guides/getting-started-with-ai-assist-instructions?utm_source=github.com&utm_medium=organic_social&utm_campaign=ai-assist&utm_content=).
+[Learn how to install, configure, and use AI Assist in the Sanity documentation][docs].

 [Read the release announcement here.](https://www.sanity.io/blog/sanity-ai-assist-announcement?utm_source=github.com&utm_medium=organic_social&utm_campaign=ai-assist&utm_content=)